jessicascarborough/432-2021/labs/lab03/lab03_instructions.md

 4. For each engine, assess the quality of fit through a summary measure developed using 10-fold cross validation on the sample of 1000 subjects.
 Compare the results in a sentence or two.
-What difference does the choice of engine make here in terms of fit quality (with an appropriate cross-validated measure)?
+What difference does the choice of engine make here in terms of fit quality (based on an appropriate cross-validated measure)?

 ## Question 3 (20 points)